Stuxnet Raises 'Blowback' Risk In Cyberwar

 Within 30 seconds, the mock control room downstairs is dark.

-"This is not good," says Jeff Hahn, a cybersecurity trainer who this day is playing the role of the chief executive officer of the industrial company under attack.
+"This is not good," says Jeff Hahn, a cybersecurity trainer who this day is playing the role of the CEO of the industrial company under attack.
 The blue team is under his direction.

 "Our screens are black and the lights are out.
 We're flying blind," Hahn says.